AjinND/image-prompt-generator/README.md

 vercel
 ```

+Make sure to set the `HUGGINGFACE_API_KEY` environment variable in your Vercel project settings.

 ### Netlify

 Configure your `netlify.toml` file or deploy through the Netlify UI.
+Add the required environment variables in the Netlify dashboard.

 ### Traditional Hosting